 Got a question?

-You can replace the ‘nduja with harissa paste for a vegetarian version.
-Harissa has a similar spicy profile (make sure to taste your harissa first as they vary widely in spice levels).
+You can replace the ‘nduja with harissa paste or gochujang paste for a vegetarian version.
+Make sure to taste them first as the harissa can vary widely in spice levels).
 You may need to reduce the quantity if you use harissa – start with 2 tablespoons).
 You could also use sriracha, or use finely chopped chorizo or another spicy sausage.

-‘Nduja is a spicy ingredient, so this pasta is spicy.
+‘Nduja (or gochujang) is a spicy ingredient, so this pasta is spicy.
 It’s not SUPER spicy, but it definitely has some heat.
-If you’re worried, cut 1 tablespoon of ‘nduja out of the recipe.
+If you’re worried, reduce the quantity by one tablespoon.

-You want something that’s strong-flavoured and that melts well into your sauce.
+You want something strongly flavored that melts well.
 This recipe uses a mix of cheddar, gruyere and parmesan, but you can play around based on what you have and what you like.
-Havarti, gouda, fontina, Monterey jack, camembert or brie without their rinds or creamy blue cheese all work really well too.
+Havarti, Gouda, fontina, Monterey jack, camembert or brie (without their rinds) or creamy blue cheese all work well too.

 I like to use whole milk for maximum creaminess, but low-fat milk works really well too!